alexander-littleton/csv-filter-challenge/README.md

 4. Only exact match filtering for values

 ## Nice To Haves/Next Steps
+1. Change wording of prompt to be true to filter (i.e. filtering for dob should reflect that we are filtering by year)
-1. Input data validation
+2. Input data validation
-2. The ability to input a CSV by URL
+3. The ability to input a CSV by URL
-3. Testing
+4. Testing
-4. Have the script live in a globally callable package such that a user could call `parse-csv Documents/example.csv` directly into the command line
+5. Have the script live in a globally callable package such that a user could call `parse-csv Documents/example.csv` directly into the command line
-5. Dev and QA branches
+6. Dev and QA branches
-6. Haven't tested yet but not sure if Windows would be supported.
+7. Haven't tested yet but not sure if Windows would be supported.
 Docker image would solve this issue
-7. Ability to export filtered CSV
+8. Ability to export filtered CSV